JordynMarcellus/testing-workshop-slides/src/slides.md

     - when a button is clicked, does it call an asynchronous data-fetch?
     - Ensures changes in one part of the codebase don't affect other parts of the codebase.
 - difficulty level: medium

-- We will focus on unit, component and integration tests for the purposes of this workshop.

 ---